China bird flu analysis finds more virus threats lurking

 Reporting their findings in the journal Nature on Wednesday, they concluded that H7 viruses probably transferred from ducks to chickens on at least two independent occasions and that a so-called "reassortment" of these viruses with others called H9N2 eventually generated the H7N9 outbreak virus.

-They also found another previously unrecognised H7N7 virus strain had emerged and is circulating in poultry in China.
+They also found another previously unrecognized H7N7 virus strain had emerged and is circulating in poultry in China.

 In experiments testing this strain, they discovered it has the ability to infect ferrets - an animal model often used by scientists to find out more about what flu might do in humans - suggesting it could jump into people in future.